Two Major Economic Downturns in the last 10 Years; The Consequences

 If you look at the 10-year chart of the Dow Jones stock index starting January 2006 and carrying through to August 2016, you will find throughout the past ten years; this equals only a 4.61% annual return.

 Think about what having investment real estate as a portion of your financial portfolio would mean to the health of your returns.

 Time is Now for Investment Real Estate in Your Financial Foundation

-With the youngest Boomer turning 55 in 2019, crunch time is just off on the horizon, but there is a large enough window to take advantage of some great positive cash flow opportunities.
+With the youngest Boomer turning 57 in 2021, crunch time is just off on the horizon.
+Similarly, there is a large enough window to take advantage of some great positive cash flow opportunities.

 Above all, what type of returns do you want?